 Pasang is connected with Manavta while working as a Partnership Officer with the Global Health Next Generation Network and provided networks and connections to further our cause.

 Adriana fell in love with Nepal while traveling there in 2014 and become involved with Manavta through her University.
-She helped us spread our word by networking at conferences and fundraising through a university student group.
+She helped us spread our word by fundraising, networking and writing some awesome blogs for.
+You can view them here.

 Prakash joined Manavta in an advisory role and provided research and insight into issues such as maternal health, hygiene and broader public health concerns.
 Prakash was born in the remote district of Jumla, Nepal and is highly motivated and proud to be a part of Manavta project.